 Thomas points out that even very mainstream asset earners, like New York City’s public pension fund, are now divesting out of fossil fuels.
 “You’ve now got very straight-laced asset managers realising that the values of this commodity are inflated, and there’s a lot of value on paper that’s eventually not going to exist.”

-While investors are grasping how funds that are invested in sustainable projects will usually outperform the more conventional options, action usually trails far behind the hype.
+At the same time, investors are grasping how funds that are invested in sustainable projects will usually outperform the more “traditional” options.